The Yorkshire Three Peaks In Winter

 Pen-y-Ghent at 694 m (2,277 ft) is the smallest of the Yorkshire Three Peaks, but it's usually the one people start with and are faced with a brutal slog up it's steep south face.

-08:00 at the main car park in Horton-in-Ribblesdale for Pen-y-Ghent.
+07:00 at the main car park in Horton-in-Ribblesdale.
 To view the start point on Google Maps, please click here.

 Difficulty: There are good paths around the whole area.
 However, given the time of year these could be icy and there could be snow on the summits.
 A good level of fitness plus some warm clothes and a fully charged head torch will be essential.
 Please note that it must be a head torch - phone torches and handheld torches are not suitable.
 Sturdy leather walking boots will be fine.
 If crampons are needed I will bring along sets for everyone.
 You are welcome to bring your own if you have them.
 Walking poles are strongly recommended.

-The descent from Whernside is steep as is the ascent up to Ingleborough.
-If it is icy we will not take the traditional route up Pen-y-Ghent but a more leisurely approach and descent.
+The descent from Whernside is steep as is the ascent up to Ingleborough and Pen-y-Ghent.
+If it is icy we will not take the traditional routes up.
+There is no guarantee we will complete this in 12 hours or at all but we'll go as far as we can!

-Cost: The day costs only £85 per person (with discounts for bulk booking) or £50 just for one of the days.
+Cost: The guided day costs only £50 just for one of the days.
 Under 18s and dogs are welcome so long as they are accompanied by their parent/guardian.

 Guided Trips - Frequently asked questions